 Parasite Control Guidelines

-In response to this need, the AAEP’s Parasite Control Subcommittee of the Infectious Disease Committee has produced a comprehensive set of recommendations for helping veterinarians develop improved strategies and programs for parasite control in horses of all ages.
+In response to this need, the AAEP’s Parasite Control Subcommittee of the Infectious Disease Committee in 2013 produced a comprehensive set of recommendations for helping veterinarians develop improved strategies and programs for parasite control in horses of all ages.
+In 2019, these guidelines went through a rigorous review with the committee and former subcommittee and were updated.

 It is important to keep in mind that the information contained within these guidelines are suggestions; there are many variations of these suggested programs that will still meet the same goals and follow the same principles.
 Ultimately, each farm (with veterinary guidance) should develop its own program tailored to the specific needs of the farm and each animal.
 There is no such thing as a “one size fits all” program.